David K. E. Bruce: Personal life and death

 Bruce was an Episcopalian.
 On May 29, 1926, Bruce married Ailsa Mellon, the daughter of the banker and diplomat Andrew W. Mellon.
-They divorced on April 20, 1945.
+They had one daughter, but Ailsa developed a debilitating but undiagnosable illness during David's first diplomatic posting (as vice counsel in Rome in 1926-1927), and they eventually divorced on April 20, 1945.
 Their only daughter, Audrey, and her husband, Stephen Currier, were presumed dead when a plane in which they were flying in the Caribbean disappeared on January 17, 1967, after requesting permission to fly over Culebra, a U. S. Navy installation.
 No trace of the plane, pilot, or passengers was ever found.
 Audrey and Stephen Currier left three children: Andrea, Lavinia, and Michael.

 He married Evangeline Bell (1914–1995) on April 23, 1945, three days after his divorce.
+They met in wartime London.
 She was a granddaughter of Sir Herbert Conyers Surtees, a niece of Sir Patrick Ramsay, a stepdaughter of Ambassador Sir James Leishman Dodds, and the elder sister of Virginia Surtees (who married, and divorced, Sir Henry Ashley Clarke, the British Ambassador to Italy).
 They had two sons and one daughter, Alexandra (called Sasha).
 Alexandra died under mysterious circumstances (possibly murder or suicide) in 1975 at age 29 at the Bruce family home in Virginia.

-Bruce purchased and restored Staunton Hill, his family's former estate in Charlotte County, Virginia.
+Bruce purchased and restored Staunton Hill, his grandfather's former estate in Charlotte County, Virginia, which he represented in the Virginia House of Delegates during World War II, as described above, and made it his rural retreat between diplomatic postings and his Georgetown residence.
+He also donated funds to eleven nearby counties anonymously to build public facilities, among which was a regional public library somewhat to the east, serving Brunswick and Greensville Counties, which opened in October 25, 1940 and continues as the Brunswick Historical Society headquarters as newer buildings now serve both counties.

+Death and legacy

-He died on December 5, 1977, of a heart attack at Georgetown University Medical Center.
+Bruce died on December 5, 1977, of a heart attack at Georgetown University Medical Center.
 He was buried at Oak Hill Cemetery in Washington, D.C.

 Awards

-Bruce received the Presidential Medal of Freedom, with Distinction, in 1976.
+Bruce received the Distinguished Service Medal (U.S. Army) in 1945 for his work with the OSS as well as the French Legion of Honor and also became an honorary Commander of the British Empire.
+He was awarded the Presidential Medal of Freedom, with Distinction, in 1976.